CRATETV/crate-tv-app/README.md

 **Prerequisite**: You must complete the deployment steps above first.
 The Roku channel needs a public URL to fetch movie data from.

+**Note**: The Roku channel's source code (BrightScript and XML) is contained entirely within the `/api/generate-roku-zip.ts` serverless function.
+The files located in the `/roku` directory of this repository are placeholders and are not used in the final packaged channel.
+All development for the Roku channel should happen by editing the string contents within the API file.

 ### Step 1: Enable Developer Mode on Your Roku
 1. On your Roku remote, press: **Home (3x), Up (2x), Right, Left, Right, Left, Right**.
 2. Follow the on-screen instructions to enable Developer Mode and accept the terms.